First-Order Algorithms Without Lipschitz Gradient: A Sequential Local Optimization Approach: Conclusion

 \section{Conclusion}

-In this work, we focus on dealing with non-convex optimization problems without the commonly assumed global Lipschitz gradient property.
-We propose and analyze a generic framework called the Successive Local Optimization (SLO), which possesses strong theoretical guarantees, while being flexible in using existing first-order algorithms as subroutines.
-Specifically, we conduct a generic analysis of the framework, and show how common first-order algorithms, such as projected gradient descent (GD), normalized GD, and GD with Armijo line search can be easily incorporated into the SLO framework.
-Compared with the existing Bregman Proximal Gradient (BPG) algorithm, the proposed framework does not require global information about the problem, and does not need to construct and solve Bregman proximal mappings.
-Moreover, we show that in a number of problems arising in data science, algorithms belonging to the proposed framework outperform the BPG by achieving much lower objective values.
-We believe that the proposed SLO framework can serve as a useful alternative to the BPG -type algorithms when dealing with problems without Lispschitz gradients.
-In the future, we plan to extend the SLO framework so that it can be applied to a wider class of problems (such as those that includes constraints and nonsmooth terms), and can be used to solve stochastic problems.
+In this work, we focus on the nonconvex optimization problems without globally Lipschitz continuous gradient.
+We propose and analyze a generic framework called the Sequential Local Optimization, which possesses strong theoretical guarantees, while being flexible to incorporate various first-order algorithms as subroutines, including gradient projection , truncated gradient descent, a novel variant of Armijo linesearch, and a CUPG acceleration.
+Compared with the existing BPG method, the proposed framework does not require global information of the problem to construct an $L$-smad functions and evaluate Bregman proximal mappings.
+We believe that the proposed SLO framework can serve as a useful alternative to the BPG-type algorithms when dealing with problems without Lipschitz gradients.